 There’s a weird, pervasive belief out there that social media marketing only works for B2C companies.
 While it’s true that many B2C companies have snagged headlines for their snappy, savvy and innovative social presence, social media marketing can be an effective tool for B2B organizations too.
 As a digital consulting company, we see examples of this all the time.
-Here are our top tips for leveraging social media as part of your your B2B marketing strategy:
+Here are our top tips for leveraging social media as part of your your B2B marketing strategy.

 Define success: what are your goals and how will you measure them?

 A sure way to waste your company’s time on social media is to have badly-defined goals.
 Like with any marketing strategy, you have to know what you want from it and how you plan to measure success.
 A good digital consulting company will tell you that this is especially key for social media.
-For a B2B organization, this could mean anything from increasing exposure, to generating new leads, to getting potential clients to download an e-book.
+For a B2B companies, this could mean anything from increasing exposure, to generating new leads, to getting potential clients to download an e-book.
 Defining this will help you decide which metrics to measure.
 For example, if you plan to increase exposure, you might decide to track new followers, engagement or organic reach.

 There are a number of programs that allow you to measure your social performance across channels, which ultimately lets you know if you’re reaching your goals and getting a positive ROI.
 Make sure you use this to your advantage.